 - Add the 100g margarine, the 80g sugar, and the 4 tbsp golden syrup to the saucepan.

 - Put the saucepan with ingredients on the hob.
 Set the hob to very low heat.
 Stir the ingredients with a wooden spoon until they're all combined, but not too runny.

-- Turn off the hob.
-You can move the saucepan off it as well.
+- Turn off the hob and move the saucepan off it.

 - Add the 2 tsp of ginger powder, or more if you like ginger.
 Mix it in.

 - Add the 2 tsp of baking soda.
 Mix it in.

 - If you are planning to use plain flour (instead of self-raising), add the 2 tsp baking powder.